slarmoo/.github/profile/uxdesign/uxdesign.md

 ## Images

 It is often said that a picture can save a thousand words.
 Including images in your application can convey deeper understanding, make it more visually appealing, and draw a user into the application.
-The following example, helps the user know exactly what a product looks like and what it might look like when they use it.
+The following example helps the user know exactly what a product looks like and what it might look like when they use it.
 The contrast of colors in the image helps the product to pop and further suggest its value.

 ![Value image](designImageValue.jpg)

 > Source: Burberry.com

 Avoid using images that are only used as space fillers.
 Display space is too limited to waste on an image that doesn't add significant value.
 For example, the following image dominates the display of a technical article about CORS.
 However, it was only chosen because it matched the color scheme of the application and the title contains the work `talk` in it, but two people talking trough a tin can has nothing to do with CORS.
 Now the user has to scroll past the distracting image to get to the content.
 Instead, either omit the image, or include one that serves to clarify the purpose of CORS.
-That way your images are visually appealing, and provides information that furthers the story you are trying to tell.
+That way your images are visually appealing and provide information that furthers the story you are trying to tell.

 ![No value image](designImageNoValue.jpg)